 The body remembers what the mind has moved on from.
 And it speaks in the only language available to it - sensation, urgency, alarm.

-Panic attacks tend to cluster around a few themes, and the themes are rarely about the surface situation.
+Panic attacks often cluster around a few themes, and the themes are not always about the surface situation.

 There's the panic that says "I'm trapped."
 Not literally - though it often attaches to enclosed spaces, crowded rooms, situations where leaving would be noticed.
 This is panic about the impossibility of escape: a job you can't leave, a relationship you can't exit, a life that feels like it's closing in.